 - How many deals need to be achieved per month, quarter, or year?

 - Do warm-up conversations count toward compensation pay-outs as much as closing a deal?

 - How long will it take to move through the pipeline stages?

-This is where the right software can really shape and support your sales conversations and decision-making.
-Automated compensation calculations take the guesswork out of figuring out how much more you need to achieve to close, while quota management and territory management tools ensure everyone in the sales team has the amount of customer, product, and area that they can manage.
+The common truth, as we saw when concentrating on the sales funnel, is that not every prospect gets to the negotiation stage, and even those that do may be lost before a deal is closed.This is where the right software can really shape and support your sales conversations and decision-making.
+Automated compensation calculations take the guesswork out of figuring out how much more you need to achieve to close, while quota management and territory planning tools ensure everyone in the sales team has the amount of customer, product, and area that they can manage.
 These metrics reports are the key to having an informed, incentivized team that can refer to real-time information on easy-to-read dashboards.
-They are also what gives your sales pipeline shape and fluidity as your team progresses through the stages.
+They are also what give your sales pipeline shape and fluidity as your team progresses through the stages.